diegueins680/trader/README.md

   - `--method 11` choose `11`/`both` (Kalman+LSTM direction-agreement), `10`/`kalman` (Kalman only), `01`/`lstm` (LSTM only), `blend` (weighted average), `router` (adaptive model selection)
     - When using `--method 10`, the LSTM is disabled (not trained).
     - When using `--method 01`, the Kalman/predictors are disabled (not trained).
-    - When using `--method router`, the bot picks Kalman/LSTM/blend per bar based on recent directional accuracy.
+    - When using `--method router`, the bot picks Kalman/LSTM/blend per bar based on recent directional accuracy, then applies the selected model's gates (Kalman/Blend use Kalman confidence filters; LSTM uses the raw LSTM direction).
     - `--blend-weight 0.5` Kalman weight for `blend` (`0..1`, default: `0.5`)
     - `--router-lookback 30` lookback bars for router scoring (`>= 2`)
     - `--router-min-score 0.25` minimum router score (accuracy × coverage) to accept a model (`0..1`)